UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-During or post migration we will plan to add typeOfResource on a collection basis if possible.
+During or post migration we will plan to add :code:`typeOfResource` on a collection basis if possible.
 See the chart below for decisions.

 +----------------------------+---------------------------------------------------+
 | collection PID             | dcterms:type                                      |